Vishaan Chakrabarti on Creating an Architecture of Belonging

 Throughout Christopher Cabaldon on-going, 20-year-long seat in office, West Sacramento underwent has undergone and incredible transformation from a former industrial town to an urbanized, livable community.
 Hear from the man behind the city’s outstanding urban regeneration.

-In order to create equitable urban spaces, citizens' ability to move freely and safely throughout the city is paramount.
-Enrique Peñalosa, the former Mayor of Bogota, Colombia discusses the important of learning from the disastrous mistakes of 20th-century urbanization.
+In order to create equitable urban spaces, citizens ability to move freely and safely throughout the city is paramount.
+Enrique Peñalosa, the former Mayor of Bogota, Colombia discusses the importance of learning from the disastrous mistakes of 20th-century urbanization.

 For Enrique Peñalosa, improving cities means increasing the quality of life in public spaces that create equality between citizens.
 He argues that inequality is the biggest obstacle to creating cities with a healthy democracy, especially when the last hundred years we’ve built our cities for cars and not people.